 The Senate shall be composed of eighteen elected faculty members.
-The Provost and Vice Chancellor for Academic and Student Affairs shall serve as an ex officio, non-voting member of the Senate.
+The Provost and Vice Chancellor for Academic Affairs shall serve as an ex officio, non-voting member of the Senate.
 The Senators shall hold three year terms of office from May 5 through May 5 of each succeeding year.
 Terms of office shall be phased so that six members are elected to new terms each year.

 Senators will regularly attend Senate meetings and Senate committee meetings.
 When a Senator cannot attend a regular meeting of a Senate committee or the Senate, she/he should inform in advance the appropriate chair and specify her/his reasons.
 A Senator missing more than three meetings of either the Senate or a Senate committee will have her/his Senate membership reviewed by the Executive Committee of the Senate.

 Each year the faculty shall vote for six

 Senators.
 One Senator each shall be elected from each of the broad academic